Spotlight Photos Ltd.

 If we’re correct, Spotlight would seem to be the only walking pictures company to have had national ambitions.
 Perhaps the directors looked at the growing popularity of walkies and decided it was a business model they could profitably apply on a broader scale.

 All the Spotlight cards I have seen appear to be from the 1930s.
 The earliest date from 1932/33 and research shows that the firm went into liquidation after just a few years.
 It appears their head office was at 261 Pentonville Road, as it was here that a meeting of the firm in 1937 agreed that they were operating at a loss and should be wound up.
 One of the board members, William Radford Hughes, undertook the task.
 261 was redeveloped fairly recently (and is now a conduit for the Kings Cross St. Pancras Underground complex).

 The images here are typical of those from Spotlight.
 The Derby image is courtesy Brett Payne.
 The image of the gent in his Oxford bags and the lad with the toy yacht is, we assume, from a coastal resort, but we don’t know where.
 It has been sent by Sarah Norris.
-The three women with their child, who is skipping along with beach bucket and spade, it probably from St. Annes.
-The shot of the little girl pushing her doll’s pram below is from Edinburgh.
+The three women with their child, who is skipping along with beach bucket and spade, is from St. Annes On Sea.
+The shot of the little girl pushing her doll’s pram below is from Edinburgh, taken on North Bridge.